jrasmusson/ios-professional-course/Bankey/12-Networking/README.md

 First let's create a dir for `Utils` and stick our existing tests in there.

-Then let's create another folder called `AccountSummary` and in there create a file called `AccountSummaryProfileTests` and to it add the code from our playground.
+Then let's create another folder called `AccountSummary` and in there create a file called `ProfileTests` and to it add the code from our playground.

-**AccountSummaryProfileTests**
+**ProfileTests**

 ```swift
 import Foundation